Saint Prisca

-Prisca was a young Roman woman allegedly tortured and executed for her Christian faith.
+Prisca was a young Roman woman tortured and executed for her Christian faith.
 The dates of her birth and death are unknown.
 She is revered as a saint and martyr in Eastern Orthodoxy, by the Catholic Church, and in the Anglican Communion.

-Though some legends suggest otherwise, scholars do not believe she is the Priscilla (Prisca) of the New Testament couple, Priscilla and Aquila, who were friends of the Apostle Paul.
+Though some legends suggest otherwise, scholars do not believe she is the Priscilla (Prisca) of the New Testament couple Priscilla and Aquila, who were friends of the Apostle Paul.

 She is honored, especially in England, as a child martyr.
 January 18 is her feast day.

 Legend

 Legend says that Saint Prisca was of a noble family.
 At age thirteen, she was supposedly baptized by St. Peter.
 Emperor Claudius ordered her to make a sacrifice to the god Apollo.
 When she refused because of her Christian faith, she was beaten and sent to prison.
 She was at last thrown to a lion in the amphitheater, but it quietly lay down at her feet.
-The Italian poet Martha Marchina (1600-1646) describes this moment of Prisca's martyrdom in a pair of poems in her book Musa Posthuma where the lion's humane nature is contrasted against human savagery.
+The Italian poet Martha Marchina (1600–1646) describes this moment of Prisca's martyrdom in a pair of poems in her book Musa Posthuma, where the lion's humane nature is contrasted against human savagery.

 She was starved for three days in a slaves' prison house, tortured upon the rack, and thrown on a burning pile.
 Still she remained alive, but was beheaded at the tenth milestone on the Via Ostiensis—the road from Rome to Ostia.